anmarcek/jpictura/README.md

 If true, the gallery will adapt itself to the actual window width whenever the window width is changed.

+This option has effect only if `responsive.enabled` is set to `true`.

 ***

 ### responsive.onContainerWidthResize

 If true, the gallery will adapt itself to the actual width of its container whenever the container's width is changed.

-However, this feature may hinder the performance a bit, respectively increase CPU consumption.
+This feature may hinder the performance a bit, respectively increase the CPU consumption.

+This option has effect only if [`responsive.enabled`](#responsive.enabled) is set to `true`.

 ***